Postal Address: P.O. Box 2147 Rosebud, 3939, Victoria, Australia.

 The group has not received grants or funding and does not spend its human and time resources on fundraising- a decision made from the very outset.

-The local community – Service Clubs [ Rotary, Lions] sporting groups, community and private organizations and individuals have adopted the group and their financial support has been extraordinary.
+The local community – Service Clubs [Rotary, Lions] sporting groups, community and private organisations and individuals have adopted the group and their financial support has been extraordinary.

 Without this support and the volunteer drivers who give of their time so generously, the support group could never be able to help so many in such a practical way.